Compelling ReLU Networks to Exhibit Exponentially Many Linear Regions at Initialization and During Training: One-Dimensional Experiments

 \subsection{Experimental Setup}

-All models are trained using ADAM \cite{kingma2017adam} as the optimizer for 1000 epochs to ensure convergence.
-The data are 500 evenly spaced points on the interval $[0,1]$ for each of the curves.
-Each network is four neurons wide with five hidden layers, along with a 1-dimensional input and output.
-The loss function used is the mean squared error, the average and minimum loss are recorded for 30 models of each type.
-The networks unique to this paper share a common set of starting locations on the differentiable manifold so that the effects of each training regimen are directly comparable.
+All models are trained using Adam \citep{kingma2017adam} as the optimizer with a learning rate of 0.001 for 1,000 epochs to ensure convergence (see Appendix \ref{sec:learning-rates} for a brief analysis of different learning rates).
+Each network is four neurons wide with five hidden layers, along with a one-dimensional input and output.
+The loss function used is the mean squared error, and the average and minimum loss are recorded for 30 models of each type.
+To compare how well each setup navigates the loss landscape, the networks using triangle-based parameterizations share a common set of starting locations where the triangle peaks and scaling parameters are chosen according to Theorem 3.1.
+The ``unregularized'' network has extra degrees of freedom to choose the scaling coefficients after initialization (so that differentiability of the output is not enforced during pretraining). ``pretraining skipped'' is a network that initializes with our method, but only trains in the standard parameterization.
 The four curves we approximate are $x^3$, $x^{11}$, $\tanh(3x)$, and a quarter period of a sine wave.
-To approximate the sine and the hyperbolic tangent, the triangle waves are added to the line $y=x$.
-For the other approximations, the waves are subtracted.
-This requires the first scaling factor to be $a_0*a_1$ instead of $(1-a_0)*a_1$.\\*
+To approximate the sine and the hyperbolic tangent, the triangle waves are added to the line $y=x$, while for $x^3$ and $x^{11}$ the waves are subtracted.
+When the waves are subtracted, the first scaling factor has to be changed to $a_0*a_1$ instead of $(1-a_0)*a_1$.
+The first set of data is 500 evenly spaced points on the interval $[0,1]$ for each of the curves.
+This is chosen to be very dense deliberately, to try to evoke the most accurate function interpolations from each network.
+We determine from these tests that pretraining with differentiability enforced produces the best results, so we compare it to standard networks in our second set of experiments.
+We use a second set of data consisting of only 10 points, with a test set of 10 points spaced in between so as to be as far away from learned data as possible.
+This set of experiments evaluates the predictive capacities of the networks on unseen data.